-Cancer-fighting immunotherapy recommended for FDA approval
+'Astounding' second-chance cancer drug heading for FDA approval

 Story highlights

-- The treatment works by genetically modifying the patient's own cells so they can attack cancer cells
+- The treatment genetically modifies the patient's cells so they can attack cancer cells

 - It was based on research in patients aged 3 to 21 with a type of leukemia

-(CNN)An individually tailored cancer treatment was recommended for approval to the US Food and Drug Administration by an advisory committee on Wednesday, but concerns about its long-term safety remain.
+(CNN)A new gene therapy drug, the first in its class, was recommended for approval to the US Food and Drug Administration by an advisory committee on Wednesday.
 If approved by the FDA, the drug will be a new avenue for some leukemia patients whose first-line drugs have failed.

 A panel of experts voted to endorse the immunotherapy drug, known as tisagenlecleucel, which treats a type of leukemia that is more common among children.
 Ten committee members voted in favor, and one left early without voting.
 None voted against.